ttu/ruuvitag-sensor/README.md

 ### Requirements

 * Python 2.7 and 3.4
-    * gattlib supports 2.7 and 3.4
+    * Package uses [pygattlib](https://bitbucket.org/OscarAcena/pygattlib) for BLE communication and it supports versions 2.7 and 3.4
 * Linux
     * There is no working Windows BLE library for Python
     * Package's Windows and OSX supports are only for testing and url decoding
+* pygattlib
+    * Install [dependencies](https://bitbucket.org/OscarAcena/pygattlib/src/a858e8626a93cb9b4ad56f3fb980a6517a0702c6/DEPENDS?fileviewer=file-view-default) with `sudo apt-get install pkg-config libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev python-devs`
+* Allow non-root user access to Bluetooth LE with `sudo setcap cap_net_raw+eip $(eval readlink -f $(which python))`

 ### Installation